etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/data-validation-part3.md

 For instance, rather than using `RowTransformation<VendorMaster>`, we can employ `RowTransformation<ExpandoObject>`, which is equivalent to the simple `RowTransformation`.

-Let's look at the dynamic component creation and decode the details..
+Let's look at the dynamic component creation and decode the details.

 ```C#
 //Create the data flow components